 In Lagos, Nigeria, it’s that time of the year again – designers are having sleepless nights to ensure proper fitting and clear stitches, curators dabbling over ideas and equipment to ensure an active relationship between the clothes and relative backdrop, models strutting the runway, cameras clicking, writers scribbling, audience gazing – It’s another Lagos fashion & design week (LFDW).

-LFDW is a fashion showcase platform with an objective to propel the Pan African fashion industry, link together buyers, consumers and media to spectate the oeuvre of selected designers.
-The platform has garnered global acknowledgement especially with Vogue covering the 2016 edition, placing LFDW on an international standard and linking African fashion to the world.
+LFDW is a fashion showcase platform with an objective to propel the Pan African fashion industry, link together buyers, consumers, and media to spectate the oeuvre of selected designers.
+The platform has garnered global acknowledgment especially with Vogue covering the 2016 edition, placing LFDW on an international standard and linking African fashion to the world.

 The 2017 LFDW begins this week on Wednesday, 26th October 2017, showcasing the collections of about 50 designers, with an entry fee of 5000 Naira for each of the four days to view the showcase.

 This may seem inexpensive, but paying 20,000 to see a fashion show is actually quite pricey for the average Nigerian youth.

 This begs the question of authenticity typically because the founders are in sync with the fact that the growing population of young fashion literates presents a market for the industry’s diversity but still make a conscious decision to shut them out of fashion shows.